 In 2010, Jon and Andrew began exclusively developing dramatic feature films.
-Their features have all opened in the top-ten box office and they have received the coveted A+ CinemaScore® twice.
-Their features include October Baby, Moms' Night Out, Woodlawn, and the surprise hit I Can Only Imagine, which became the #1 independent film of 2018, earning more than $83 million at the box office.
+Their features have all opened in the top ten box office on opening weekend and they have received the coveted A+ Cinema Score twice.
+Their features include October Baby, Moms' Night Out, Woodlawn, and the 2018 surprise hit I Can Only Imagine, which became the #1 independent film of 2018, earning over $83 million at the box office.

-Jon serves as Chief Executive Officer at Kingdom Studios, as well as writing and co-directing feature films with Andrew.
-He is also the author of the upcoming book Beyond Valor, which tells the amazing true story of his grandfather Red Erwin, who received the Congressional Medal of Honor in World War II.
-It is slated for publication in 2020.
+Jon serves as Chief Executive Officer at Kingdom Studios as well as writing and co-directing feature films with Andrew.
+He is also author of the upcoming book Beyond Valor, which tells the amazing true story of his grandfather Red Erwin, who received the Congressional Medal of Honor in WWII.
+It is slated for August 18th, 2020.